Explaining the effects of non-convergent sampling in the training of Energy-Based Models: Finite-time sampling: The master equation

 \section{Finite-time sampling: The master equation}

-The implications of using short, non-convergent MCMC runs to estimate the gradient of Eq.~\eqref{eq:gradEBM} in the training of EBMs can be formalized and proved generically as follows.
-For simplicity, we assume that the number of possible states of our model is finite; generalization to continuous variables is straightforward and this case will be considered in an example later.
-We also assume continuous time, and provide the discrete time description in the Appendix~\ref{ap:discrete}.
+The implications of using short, nonconvergent MCMC runs to estimate the gradient of Eq.~\eqref{eq:gradEBM} in the EBM training can be formalized and proved generically as follows.
+For simplicity, we assume here that the number of possible states of our model is finite and that time is continuous.
+The description for discrete time can be found in the Appendix~\ref{ap:discrete}, and the generalization to continuous variables in the Appendix~\ref{ap:contvar}.
+The latter case will also be considered later in an example.

 We consider a MCMC sampling for a given model ${E_\bt}$, and denote $p_a(k)$ as the probability of being at the $a$-th possible configuration at time $k$.
 From now on, we denote the {\em sampling} time by $k$ to distinguish it from $t$, the {\em training} time.
 Firstly, the {\em master equation} describes the time evolution of the probability of the system to occupy each of the states $a$